 Another, quicker, and easier option is to sell your inherited house to a cash house buying company.
 You won’t have to worry about any repairs, you save thousands on agent commission costs and you can receive a no-obligation cash offer in just 24 hours.

 Sesa Properties, LLP gives you a cash offer within one day and you can close whenever works best for you.
-You can have your Ohio house sold in a few weeks (depending on the probate situation)!
+You can have your Cleveland house sold in a few weeks (depending on the probate situation)!

-If you need to sell an inherited house in Ohio quickly and easy and would like to get a no-obligation cash offer, fill out the form below or call us now at 2168778430.
+If you need to sell an inherited house in Cleveland or Ohio quickly and easy and would like to get a no-obligation cash offer, fill out the form below or call us now at 2168778430.
 Whether you decide to sell your house to us or not, we would like to help answer questions you might have about the process.

 Get a Cash Offer Within 24 Hours